goetzk/tendenci-community/README.rst

 Every now and then the topic of community comes up in discussions around `Tendenci`_ and there is a general agreement it would be good to see more external contribution - a sentiment we probably all agree with.

-Despite that Tendenci's parent company `Tendenci (corp)`_ from here on) has struggled to build a growing community of regular contributors.
+Despite that Tendenci's parent company (`Tendenci (corp)`_ from here on) has struggled to build a growing community of regular contributors.

 .. _Tendenci: https://github.com/tendenci/tendenci/
 .. _Tendenci (corp): https://www.tendenci.com/

-To try and expose areas @goetzk (and others!) believes should be addressed, this document has been put together to try and outline issues experienced by the community.
+To try and expose areas I (@goetzk) - and others - believes should be addressed, this document has been put together to try and outline issues experienced by the community.
 At the same time we try to offer solutions to the problems discussed in the hope that they will lead to greater input from the developer community and make Tendenci a more attractive project to participate in.

 While some of these steps will result in short term increases in effort (for example set up) or medium term effort (perhaps maintenance) it is felt the effort should pay for itself in easing contribution for potential developers and productivity for instance administrators.